cindywongdev/medwallet_frontend/README.md

 To overcome this limitation and enable exporting of all results, significant architectural changes would be required.
 Implementing a solution to store and manage all results could work but may potentially impact the application's performance due to the volume of data involved.

-**Search Input Handling Limitation**

-The handling of invalid inputs in the search functionality is currently rudimentary, utilizing alerts for error notification.
-This approach lacks sophistication and could be enhanced to provide a more user-friendly experience, such as providing a typahead dropdown of valid inputs.

 ## About the Developer